 This one is worse than the pineapple!
 My mum has asked me a few times what on earth I’m doing with “that thing” on my head.
 I always reply (to her horror) that I’m plopping!
 Make sure you use a cotton t-shirt or microfibre towel to “plop.”
 My favourite curl towel is the Bouclème 100% cotton jersey towel.
 Although I don’t really like microfibre towels, as I find they cause frizz for me, the best one, in my opinion, is the DevaCurl microfibre towel.
 The DevaCurl one is cheaper, but only available in USA.
 The Boucléme one is more expensive, but comes free with their Luxe Kits – I bought the Summer Saviours one.
 Alternatively, you can use a cotton t-shirt.

 The art of plopping – indulge me here; let’s at least try to make it sound glamorous!
 Lay the towel/t-shirt on the bed, usually below waist height helps – especially if you’ve got a bad back.
 Flip your hair over, grabbing it in the same way you would start your pineapple.
 “Plop” your hair onto the middle of the towel, with your forehead nearest the edge.
 Fold over the remaining towel or t-shirt over the back of your head, and tie with the sides to secure.
-If you’re using a t-shirt, use the sleeves to tie it, and prepare to look like a gangster.
+If you’re using a t-shirt, use the sleeves to tie it.
 After I’ve applied my products to my soaking wet hair, I diffuse for about five minutes until my hair is damp, or about 60-70% dry.
 Then I plop, leaving it on for 20-30 minutes before taking my hair out to air dry.